valikos/argon2/README.md

 That being said, the original library `argon2` also falls under the same category.
 Ultimately, it was also written by a single person and is not thoroughly vetted by the community at the time of writing.
-A community member (me, in this case) finding flaws in the implementation, and the fixes being rejected from upstream, is how this fork came into being.
+A community member ([@athix](https://github.com/athix), in this case) finding flaws in the implementation, and the fixes being rejected from upstream, is how this fork came into being.

 ### What are the changes, why are they necessary?